Ravenstine/ember-custom-elements/README.md

 ### Forwarding Component Properties

+HTML attributes can only be strings which, while they work well enough for many purposes, can be limiting.

-You can create an interface between your component and your custom element using the `forwarded` decorator.
+If you need to share state between your component and the outside world, you can create an interface to your custom element using the `forwarded` decorator.
 Properties and methods upon which the decorator is used will become accessible on the custom element node.
 If an outside force sets one of these properties on a custom element, the value will be set on the component.
 Likewise, a forwarded method that's called on a custom element will be called with the context of the component.

 ```javascript
 import Component from '@glimmer/component';